 Book Summaries: Self-Improvement

 The best self-improvement books I have read, summarised in one paragraph.
-Follow the links to see more detailed book summaries and reviews.
+Follow the links to see more detailed book notes and related articles from the blog.

 The 7 Habits of Highly Effective People - By Stephen Covey